 Be aware of firms that simply show up “unintentionally” when you are stuck.
 These are recognized in the industry as “scanner listeners”

 Several firms really listen to the scanners of the police and attempt to scoop up some business.
 In several situations, the tow firms would attempt to outdo police-designated tow firms to the location and have the driver sign contract to authorize them to tow the car.
 But, several states are breaking down on this kind of scam.

 For instance, it is not legal in New Jersey to cruise or troll for cars parked without approval.
 Also, as stated by the New Jersey Department of Client Affairs, tow firms cannot pay for details for cars parked without approval.

 Do to provide the company the permission to tow your car if a firm arrives unwelcome, according to the National Insurance Crime Bureau.

 The greatest way to avoid scam is to find a firm that is reputable.
 Know how long is the company been in business.
 Professionals suggest looking for firms with an online presence or site.
 This shows that the company is more professional and legitimate.

-Check also if the company carries an up-to-date license.
+Check also if the company carries an up-to-date license, this can be easily checked online free of charge by looking at their content url.
 Several firms do not carry them.
 That is why you always have to ask for proof of insurance and licensure.
 Confirm the name of the company on the tow truck if it matches the company you called.